 Spirulina is one of those super foods that you buy just for the health benefits.
 I don’t think anyone ever said they loved the tasted of algae.
 When I was a little girl my grandpa took blue green algae.
 He didn’t put it in a smoothie or anything.
 As far as I know he just mixed with water and slugged it down.
 It was one of the highlights of trips to their funky house on the Oregon coast and one of the memories I cherish of him.
 He would pretend that the green slime turned him into a monster and then he would chase my sister and I around the house while we giggled and shrieked with excitement.
 He was such a great grandpa.
 I will gladly drink this smoothie in his honor.

-Blend the milk, oats, raisins, coconut and sunflower seeds until smooth.
+Blend the water, raisins, coconut and sunflower seeds until smooth.
 Add fruit, juice and spirulina powder and blend again.
 Makes two servings.

 Drink it down and pretend it turns you into a swamp monster.
 Chase your kids/dog/cat/husband/roommate around the house.